My Home Page with Links to My Other

 strong male role models and involved fathers, reject and dominate women more

 and create exclusionary all-male activities for prestige.”
-Some of this bad
+Some of this work contains bad

 Dumbing Down: Essays on the Strip